genomicsITER/sexQC-for-NGS-data/README.md

   <li>Filter reads with a mapping quality lower than 50 (MQ<50).</li>
   <li>Obtain the number of reads per-chromosome.</li>
   <li>Obtain the number of reads per-gene.</li>
+  <li>Create a TSV file with reads per sample, chromosome, and gene.</li>
   <li>Compute the normalized fraction of reads in chromosomes X and Y according to [Equation 1].</li>
   <li>Plot results.</li>
 </ol>